What Is an Ad Server? Exploring the Key Role and Function of Ad Servers in Digital Advertising

 Formerly known as Sizmek, Amazon Ad Server is one of the largest buy-side ad servers specially designed for professional marketers.
 With an overall experience of more than 15 years, Sizmek offers video ads, multi-channel online targeted advertising, and many useful features for worldwide advertisers, such as multiple users’ collaboration ability, 24/7 customer support, and many ways of optimizing a campaign.

-Founded more than 10 years ago, Smart currently provides services for advertisers and publishers.
+Founded more than ten years ago, Equativ (formerly Smart Ad Server) currently provides services for advertisers and publishers.
 Thus, Smart offers a first-party ad server as well as a third-party ad server.

 Best Ad Servers for Publishers